awsdocs/aws-chatbot-admin-guide/doc_source/setting-up.md

 The Amazon Chime webhook configuration is complete\.
 Notifications from supported services that publish to the chosen SNS topics will now appear in the Amazon Chime chat room\.

 You can configure as many webhooks as you need\.

+### Removing an Authorized Slack Client from the AWS Chatbot<a name="Removing_a_Slack_client"></a>

+When necessary, you can remove a Slack chat client from the AWS Chatbot configuration\.
+Doing so *deauthorizes* the Slack client, which revokes the permissions that AWS Chatbot uses to operate with Slack\.

+Before deauthorizing a Slack client, you must delete all Slack channels\.
+Deleting the channels first prevents accidentally deleting the Slack workspace\.

+**To configure an Amazon Chime client**

+1. Open the AWS Chatbot console and select **Configured clients**\.

+1. In the **Configure clients** page, choose the Slack client\.

+1. Choose each channel in the Slack workspace configuration and choose **Delete channel**\.

+1. After you finish deleting all Slack channels from the workspace, choose** Remove workspace configuration**\.
+AWS deletes the Slack workspace\.